beegee-tokyo/WisBlock-IAQ-PM-CO2-VOC-EPD/README.md

 Example decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders) ⤴️

+### _REMARK_
+If using LoRa P2P, the first 8 bytes of the data packet are the devices Dev EUI.
+This way in LoRa P2P the "gateway" can determine which node sent the packet.

 ----
 # Compiler Flags